'Scotland can mix it with best at T20 World Cup'

 Scotland are the lowest ranked of the four sides, and have been deprived of international fixtures in this format, playing just three T20s since the last World Cup.
 Their final warm-up game against UAE was washed out, but they are still in with a shout of causing an upset.

-"You can't do much about the weather", Cross said.
+"You can't do much about the weather," Cross said.
 "We're coming off a lot of domestic cricket and ODI cricket.
 The guys are prepped and ready, it's just about little adjustments."

 West Indies, two-time champions in this competition and traditional giants of the T20 format, are a side in transition.
 Gone are Andre Russell, Keiron Pollard and DJ Bravo, while they are also without their best player Shimron Hetmeyer, who missed his flight to Australia and was dumped from the squad.